openstack-archive/fuel-docs/pages/terminology/v/vlan.rst

 - :ref:`nova-vlan-arch` describes the Nova-network VLAN topology.
   :ref:`nova-config-vlan` provides examples
   to help you plan your NIC assignment for this topology.

-- :ref:`vlan-splinters-ug` gives instructions for setting up VLAN splinters, which improve the performance of VLANs when using the CentOS operating system for your OpenStack nodes.